Revenue Automation Attacks DSO From Eight Angles, Not Just One

 Angle 6: Why Does Dispute Resolution Speed Matter for DSO?

 Disputed invoices are DSO black holes.
-The clock does not stop at 30 days past due while you investigate; it keeps running to 45, 60, 90 days while emails go back and forth and someone tries to find the original work order or contract.
+The clock does not stop while you investigate; it runs to 60 or 90 days while emails go back and forth.
+Every disputed invoice that resolves two weeks faster is 14 fewer days of outstanding receivables.

 Angle 7: How Does Portfolio Visibility Prevent DSO From Growing?